 Acquired angioedema, which is diagnosed by clinical history and blood tests, can be associated with lymphoma or other autoimmune diseases.
 The main goal of therapy is to treat the underlying cause of the disease.
 Several novel therapies are under study at this time.

-The Angioedema Program, part of Mass General's Allergy and Clinical Immunology Unit, offers a full range of services at our downtown Boston campus and at Mass General West in Waltham.
+The Angioedema Program, part of Mass General's Allergy and Clinical Immunology Unit, offers a full range of services at our downtown Boston campus and at Mass General Waltham.

 Angioedema is an allergic condition that causes swelling beneath the skin and usually resolves within a few hours to a few days.
 Some patients may experience angioedema with hives (or chronic urticaria), an allergic condition that causes red, itchy and swollen areas on the skin's surface.

 Hereditary angioedema, a rare and sometimes life-threatening condition, can be triggered by stress, trauma and certain medications.
 In many cases, however, the trigger is not clear.
 The condition does not co-occur with hives.